-- Theoretical exam: 20 short questions or test type.
+- Theoretical exam: 15 to 20 short or multiple-choice questions.
 Each correct answer is worth 0.5 points and the grade will be the sum of points from all the correct answers.
-To take this test, students MAY NOT have the recommended handbook or any other materials available. - Practical exam: Students have one hour and fifteen minutes to resolve a practical case.
-To do so they may use the recommended handbook as well as any other materials as approved by the lecturer.
+Students cannot use the recommended handbook in this exam. - Practical exam: Students have one hour and fifteen minutes to resolve a practical case.
+To do so they may use the recommended handbook.